 You’ll also be able to control the temperature of your vehicle, the music or radio station, and even wait in your car if necessary — a much better alternative to hanging around in an overcrowded train station.

-Carpooling is not only great for saving money on petrol costs but also a good way to socialise and make friends at work.
+Carpooling is not only great for saving money on petrol costs, but also a good way to socialize and make friends at work.
 You can even take it in turns to drive each other so your vehicle doesn’t incur too many wear-and-tear costs.

 Besides creating meaningful relationships, car sharing also helps the environment by reducing carbon emissions, traffic congestion and air pollution.
 Just a small change like reducing non-renewable energy sources can make such a big difference to the environment for years to come.